jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-aggrid-guide.md

 AdapTable supports ag-Grid Theming.

-If you use AdapTable's Dark Theme then it will automatically switch to the ag-Grid dark theme that has been supplied (either the new Alpine or older Blaham theme).
+If you use AdapTable's Dark Theme then it will automatically switch to the ag-Grid dark theme that has been supplied (either the new Alpine or older Balham theme).

 ## Licences